smallrye/smallrye-stork/docs/docs/load-balancer/custom-load-balancer.md

 A `LoadBalancerProvider` implementation needs to be annotated with `@LoadBalancerType` that defines the _type_.
 Any configuration properties that the provider expects should be defined with `@LoadBalancerAttribute` annotations placed on the provider.
+Optionally, you can also add `@ApplicationScoped` annotation in order to provide the load balancer implementation as CDI bean.

 A load balancer provider class should look as follows:
 ```java linenums="1"